 A formal award or qualification awarded on completion of a Bachelor, Masters or Doctoral program of study (e.g. Bachelor of Engineering, Master of Arts, or PhD).

 See also Award.

-Specified courses in a specialised area of study that must be satisfactorily completed to meet the depth requirements of the program.
+Specified courses, or clusters of courses, in a specialised area of study that must be satisfactorily completed to meet the requirements of the program.

 Discipline refers to a defined branch of study or learning.
 Schools or Departments offer related courses which form part of the same study area.
 Many programs require students to specialise in a particular study area, for example, Accounting, Civil Engineering or English.

 A postgraduate research program where students independently research a specific topic under the guidance of a supervisor to produce a thesis.
 For a doctorate, considerably more original work is required than for a Masters by Research program.
 Students should note that in some Faculties, coursework may also be prescribed.

 A current student who is an Australian citizen, an Australian permanent resident or a New Zealand citizen.